 ED attaches Rs 300-crore assets of Telangana group in Ponzi scam

-New Delhi, Aug 16: The Enforcement Directorate on Friday said it has attached assets worth about Rs 300 crore in connection with its money laundering probe in an alleged ponzi scam involving a Telangana-based multi-level marketing group.
+New Delhi, Aug 16: The Enforcement Directorate (ED) on Friday said it has attached assets worth about Rs 300 crore in connection with its money laundering probe in an alleged Ponzi scam involving a Telangana-based multi-level marketing group.

 The attached properties belong to promoter Nowhera Shaikh, arrested by the ED in the case, of Heera Group of Companies and others, and are spread across multiple states.
 The agency has issued a provisional order under the Prevention of Money Laundering Act (PMLA) for attachment of the assets valued at Rs 299.99 crore, it said.